 Where can I buy purple sweet potatoes?

-September is peak season for them and I spotted them at Publix!
+September and October is peak season for them and I spotted them at Publix!
 But you can still find them in some larger grocery stores fall through very early Spring.

 If you prefer a darker, more intense purple, the recipe for Purple Velvet Magic Cake in my cookbook Magic Cakes uses ube powder (purple yam powder) and purple gel cake food color.

 What is ube?

 The delicate flower is Oxalis (purple Shamrock) from my flower bed.
-Mine was still blooming here in Gardendale, Alabama in December.
+Mine was still blooming here in Alabama in December.
 Oxalis and sorrel are edible flowers so enjoy the whole thing!